Top 10 Frequently Asked Questions for Weddings

 - Recessional- Couple coming back down the aisle

-- B&G with both sets of parents together
+- Bride & Groom with both sets of parents together

-- B&G with Immediate Family: 1-3 minutes per small group, 2-4 minutes for each group up to 8, and 5+ minutes for larger groups of 8+ people.
+- Bride & Groom with Immediate Family members: 1-3 minutes per small group, 2-4 minutes for each group up to 8, and 5+ minutes for larger groups of 8+ people.

-- Extended Family: I suggest keeping family formals to immediate family only and pictures with extended family members as you see them during reception.
+- Bride & Groom with Extended Family: I suggest keeping family formals to immediate family only and pictures with extended family members as you see them during reception.
 If you would like to include extended family in the formals, then calculations should apply as 1-3 minutes per small group, 2-4 minutes for each group up to 8, and 5+ minutes for larger groups of 8+ people.
-Usually after all of the extended family pictures are complete, your family can join guests and enjoy cocktail hour.
+Usually after all of the extended family portraits are complete, your family can join guests and enjoy cocktail hour.

-- Reception décor (escort cards, signage, tables, place settings, centerpieces, table numbers, menus, sweetheart table, party favors, etc.)
+- Reception décor (signage, escort cards, tables, place settings, centerpieces, table numbers, menus, sweetheart table, party favors, etc.)

 - Entire reception space (without people, time permitting)